 Conclusion

 The identification of microsporidian LCA proteins is the basic step for our further analyses.
-By including all eleven microsporidia species for which public sequences were available at the start of this study, we expected to have a sufficient taxon sampling for this comparative study.
+By including all eleven microsporidia species for which genome sequences were publicly available at the start of this study, we expected to have a sufficient taxon sampling for this comparative study.